slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Fyodor Dostoyevski*
 > *"Develop strenght to do bold things, not the strenght to suffer."
 -- Machiavelli*
-> *"Worrying is like paying a debt you don't owe."
+> *"Worrying is like paying a debt you don’t owe."
 -- Mark Twain*
 > *"Life hack: When in bed, meditate.
-Either you'll have a deep meditation or fall asleep.
+Either you’ll have a deep meditation or fall asleep.
 Victory either way."
 "Yoga cultivates peace of body.
 Meditation cultivates peace of mind."
 "A healthy body is light and silent, just as a healthy mind."
 "When it comes to nutrition, subtract before you add."
 "The modern mind is overstimulated and the modern body is understimulated and overfed.
 Meditation, exercise, and fasting restore an ancient balance."
 "All modern diseases are diseases of abundance.
 We punish ourselves by constantly entertaining our minds and bodies."
-"Meditation isn't hard.
+"Meditation isn’t hard.
 All you have to do is sit and do nothing.
-Just sit down, close your eyes, and say: «I'm just going to give myself a break for an hour.
+Just sit down, close your eyes, and say: «I’m just going to give myself a break for an hour.
 This is my hour off from life.
-This is an hour I'm not going to do anything.»"
+This is an hour I’m not going to do anything.»"
 -- Naval Ravikant*

 - the six best doctors: sunshine, water, rest, air, exercise and diet.
 - stress is who you think you should be. peace is who you are.
-- there's nothing more therapeutic than action.
+- there’s nothing more therapeutic than action.
 -->

 > *"Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference."